On blockchain and GDPR

 If you’re building a blockchain-based product that needs encryption and GDPR compliance, we can help!

-Using blockchain in security tools for compliance with data privacy regulations
+Using blockchain in security tools for GDPR compliance

 Based on the purely theoretical speculations (as we are yet to see an actual blockchain-based security tool implemented in a real-world production setting), what are the things to do and to avoid with blockchain, privacy regulation-wise?
 Let us provide a list of do’s and don’ts from the POV of cryptographers when it comes to “blockchain meets GDPR”.